 Google Drive is a great cloud storage service that provides you with 15 GB of cloud storage free.
 It is one of the most used cloud storage services and associated with every Google account.
 Besides the cloud space, it also provides plenty of applications for free.
 In this post, I will show you how to use Google Drive to increase your workplace productivity.

 The cloud-based applications provide many unique features that are not available in the applications installed on your local computer.
-Unlike in locally installed applications, Google Drive applications allow multiple users to work simultaneously on the same document.
-This is one of the great features available to use in your workplace.
+Unlike locally installed applications, Google Drive applications allow multiple users to work simultaneously on the same document.
+This is one of the notable features available to use in your workplace.
 Also, you can access these files from any device.
 So, this article gives you an idea of how to use Google Drive to increase workplace productivity.

 Google also has Google Workspace, the paid version created for businesses.
 Google Workspace is offering a lot more features, facilitating communication and collaboration with your team more effectively.

 This article is about the free feature associated with Google Account.

 These free versions also provide access to most of the apps that Google offers.
 You can share files with colleagues for editing or collaboration purposes using their email addresses.

 The first step of using these great products is creating a Google Account.
 If you do not have created a google account yet, you can create it here.

 Share and Control Access to Files and Folders

 You can share your files and folders among collaborators and control access to the files.
 You can share a folder by adding the collaborator’s email.
 The following are the two things that collaborators can do with the shared folder, and you can toggle them at any time.